rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 - The secret PIN value
 - The user input value

 Thus, a side-channel attack is possible to induce differentiability.
-The Ledger Donjon Team measured the power consumption of the device, then they use Machine Learning to determine the most likely candidate for *storageRom->pin.*
+The Ledger Donjon Team measured the power consumption of the device, then they used Machine Learning to determine the most likely candidate for *storageRom->pin.*

-These vulnerabilities have conducted Satoshi Labs to propose a more robust version to encrypt the data stored in the device.
+These vulnerabilities have led Satoshi Labs, the company behind the wallet, to propose a more robust version to encrypt the data stored in the device.
 This new version is the current version shown with the Data encryption Diagram above.

 #### Kraken Security Labs

-Despite this new architecture, Kraken in 2020, managed to perform a fault injection attack on the device  to extract the entire flash-contents
+Despite this new architecture, Kraken in 2020, managed to perform a fault injection attack on the device  to extract the entire flash-contents of the microcontroller’s flash memory

-- Since Trezor firmware uses an encrypted storage, they developed a script to crack the PIN of the dumped device.
+- Since Trezor firmware uses encrypted storage, they developed a script to crack the PIN of the dumped device.

 - The script was able to brute force any 4-digit pin in under two minutes.
 - As a reminder, a PIN brute-force is not directly possible directly on the device, because the storage is automatically wipes after 16 unsuccessful attempts.